 Stunning beauty and creativity all around the African continent and the Diaspora.
-The second photo is not of a homemade instrument; just wanted to show her excitement.
 The images are excitement and contagious.
 The artists have the nerve to create, are in possession of the artists' way.
 Create, no matter what.
 So I thought, what if?
 The following is Blue Belle, my homemade cigar box guitar.

 I’m writing a book on my experiences using Tarot, and want to dispel the notion of negativity as relates to magic, spellwork, and divination.
 What is the etymology of the word “spell,” what does the word really mean and what are its origins.
 From the American Heritage College Dictionary:

 My next burgeoning project began as songs, just me playing around with lyrics and guitar chords.
 One of the songs that emerged, White Night Falling, seemed a strong contender for the main voice of something.
 I just didn’t know what.

 Artists, you know that in these times of seemingly jumbled information, the thing to do is wait, listen to day and night dreams, believe and ask the question, what if?